prataprc/prataprc.github.io/_posts/2019-01-04-json-sort-order.md

 * Values that are <= -2^127 will sort before all i128 integers.
 * Values that are >= 2^127-1 will sort after all i128 integers.
-* NaN, Not a Number values shall sort after all i128 integers.

 Also there is the [total ordering][totalorder] issue for floating point numbers, and JSON specification do not define _-Infinity_,